mazloumi/BadgeScan/README.md

 ## Configuration Steps
 Before running the app, make sure you have completed the below steps.

-First configure the `Settings.cs` file:
+First make sure you have the following information available:

- - **Resource**: Provide the URL for your trial Dynamics CRM 365 Online system.
+ - **Resource**: Hostname of your trial Dynamics CRM 365 Online system, e.x. mycomp.crm.microsoft.com
- - **Application Id**: Go to your Azure trial and register this application and grant permissions.
+ - **Application Id**: Application Id provided to you by your Azure trial instance when you register this application and grant permissions.
- - **SearchAttribute**: Tell you app what attribute of the Entity Contact should be used for the search.
+ - **SearchAttribute**: Determine which attribute of the Contact entity is used for the barcode lookup.
+Currently supported options are `contactid`, `employeeid`, `externaluseridentifier`, and `governmentid`.

 Now, create some sample data: